redbox-harvester/json-harvester-manager/README.md

-JSON Harvester Manager
+JSON Harvester Manager Server
 ======================

-Harvester manager for JSON Harvester Clients.
+An execution and management platform for one or more JSON Harvester clients: https://github.com/redbox-mint-contrib/json-harvester-client.